-Compare · ProMax alternative · gas processing simulation
+Compare · ProMax alternative · FlowSync, the WorkSync engineering platform

 WorkSync FlowSync vs. ProMax: which gas-processing simulator fits the daily-driver work?

-ProMax (Bryan Research & Engineering) earned its place as the deep-bench tool for gas-processing simulation, especially amine sweetening, glycol dehydration, sulfur recovery, and the tricky thermodynamic packages those workflows lean on.
-The trade-off, like HYSYS, is fit: it is heavy for the daily revamp, debottleneck, and troubleshooting work that fills an engineer's day.
-WorkSync FlowSync Process Simulator is right-sized for that 80%.
+ProMax (Bryan Research & Engineering, LLC) earned its place as the deep-bench tool for gas-processing simulation, especially amine sweetening, glycol dehydration, sulfur recovery, and the tricky thermodynamic packages those workflows lean on.
+WorkSync FlowSync Process Simulator is right-sized for the fast, everyday revamp, debottleneck, and troubleshooting work that fills an engineer's day, and feeds the same asset spec ProMax uses.
 ProMax stays the call for the deep amine and sulfur work.

 WorkSync vs Bryan Research & Engineering ProMax: the honest comparison.